rankutah/blog/sites/rank-utah/content/portfolio.md

 ---
-title: "Freelance Website Designer Portfolio | Small Business Projects"
+title: "Website Design & Local SEO Portfolio | Small Business Projects"
-description: "A portfolio of custom website design projects for small businesses, built by a freelance web designer.
-See examples of my work and what clients are saying."
+description: "A portfolio of custom website design projects for small businesses by a website design & local SEO company.
+See examples and client results."
 layout: "flowbite"
 url: "/portfolio"
 ---

-# Freelance Website Designer Portfolio
+# Website Design & Local SEO Portfolio

 A selection of custom website design projects for small businesses.
-As a freelance web designer, I work directly with you to build a fast, affordable, and effective website that turns visitors into customers.
+As a website design & local SEO company, we build fast, effective websites that turn visitors into customers and help you win local searches.

 {{< cols min="18rem" gap="2rem" v="start">}}